Want A *FREE* Non-Toxic Cleaning Recipe eBook?!

 5. Try Some Vegan Recipes!

-Since turkey is a big contributor to emissions on Thanksgiving, you can try some vegan recipes instead.
 And just because it’s vegan doesn’t mean your guests won’t love it.
 There are so many delicious options your family will love.

 6. Give Back and Get Involved